What Is PII versus Personal Data?

 Conclusions

-1. When it comes to website data, GDPR is clear in that the law is applicable not just to PII data i.e. the obvious types of name, email address etc., it also applies to any data consider personal – which is ALL click-stream data.
+1. When it comes to website data, GDPR is clear in that the law is applicable not just to PII data i.e. the obvious types of name, email address etc., it also applies to any data considered personal – which is ALL click-stream data if not aggregated.
 These are data points that at first glance may appear benign, but when combined with other benign data i.e. triangulated, they can identify an individual.

-4. Although the GDPR is specific to EU citizens wherever they may roam, in my opinion this is very likely to become a global data standard.
+4. Although the GDPR is specific to the EU, in my opinion this is very likely to become a global data standard.
 After all, many have said that data is the new currency.
 Hence just like the financial markets, regulation is required and indeed desired by the vast majority of ordinary people – not just from within the EU.

 Looking for a keynote speaker, or wish to hire Brian…?